openvinotoolkit/openvino/docs/articles_en/documentation/legacy-features/transition-legacy-conversion-api/legacy-conversion-api/[legacy]-supported-model-formats/[legacy]-convert-paddle.rst

 Supported PaddlePaddle Layers
 #############################

-For the list of supported standard layers, refer to the :doc:`Supported Operations <openvino_resources_supported_operations_frontend>` page.
+For the list of supported standard layers, refer to the :doc:`Supported Operations <../../../../../about-openvino/compatibility-and-support/supported-operations-framework-frontend>` page.

 Frequently Asked Questions (FAQ)
 ################################

 The model conversion API displays explanatory messages for typographical errors, incorrectly used options, or other issues.
-They describe the potential cause of the problem and give a link to the :doc:`Model Optimizer FAQ <openvino_docs_MO_DG_prepare_model_Model_Optimizer_FAQ>`, which provides instructions on how to resolve most issues.
-The FAQ also includes links to relevant sections in :doc:`Convert a Model <openvino_docs_MO_DG_Deep_Learning_Model_Optimizer_DevGuide>` to help you understand what went wrong.
+They describe the potential cause of the problem and give a link to the :doc:`Model Optimizer FAQ <../[legacy]-model-optimizer-faq>`, which provides instructions on how to resolve most issues.
+The FAQ also includes links to relevant sections in :doc:`Convert a Model <../../legacy-conversion-api>` to help you understand what went wrong.

 Additional Resources
 ####################

-See the :doc:`Model Conversion Tutorials <openvino_docs_MO_DG_prepare_model_convert_model_tutorials>` page for a set of tutorials providing step-by-step instructions for converting specific PaddlePaddle models.
+See the :doc:`Model Conversion Tutorials <[legacy]-conversion-tutorials>` page for a set of tutorials providing step-by-step instructions for converting specific PaddlePaddle models.